cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 We would like to thank the following individuals for their contributions:

 - Eric Lagergren and Daniel Bleichenbacher for catching a broken test vector, and Daniel Bleichenbacher for many helpful suggestions.
+- Soatok Dreamseeker for his early review of the draft and for suggesting the addition of negative test vectors.
 - John Preuß Mattsson for his review of the draft and for suggesting how AEGIS should be used in the context of DTLS and QUIC.
 - Bart Mennink and Charlotte Lefevre, as well as Takanori Isobe and Mostafizar Rahman, for investigating the committing security of the schemes specified in this document.
 - Scott Fluhrer for his review of the draft as a member of the CFRG Crypto Review Panel.